ryanoberlin/Homework/ISTA220/Chapter6Answers.md

 ### Ryan Oberlin

+1. What is an exception?
-1.)
-Unexpected event in a program.
+*Unexpected event in a program.*

+2. What happens in a try block if the program executes without errors?
-2.) it attempts to execute all statements
+*it attempts to execute all statements within the try block*

+3. How does the catch mechanism work for unhandled exceptions?
-3.) it executes immediately after a block of code that begins with the try statement
+*it executes immediately after a block of code that begins with the try statement*

+4. What happens in a program if an exception block fails to handle an particular error?
-4.) the program has an unhandled exception
+*the program has an unhandled exception*

+5. What is the parent class for all exceptions?
+How does this work?
-5.)
-Exception class.
-It's part of the .NET framework in the mscorblib direct link library.
+*Exception class.
+It's part of the .NET framework in the mscorblib dynamic link library.*

+6. How do you determine the type of an error?
-6.) the type of exception that is thrown.
+*the type of exception that is thrown.*

+7. What is the purpose of integer checking?
-7.) checks the data type.
+  *To checks the data type.*
+8. What does the finally block do?

-8.) ensure a block of code runs after the exception.
+*ensure a block of code runs after an exception.*